Koi Fish Tattoo Ideas

 This flower is commonly used as a background piece for Japanese tattoos.

-Cherry blossoms represent purity, femininity, and the fragility of life.
+Cherry blossom tattoos represent purity, femininity, and the fragility of life.

 To stay pure-hearted and sweet in the face of adversity is an amazing feat.